Railgun-Community/cookbook/README.md

 ### Cookbook "Recipes"

 Recipes combine Steps into functional, complex actions.
-Most integrations will require 1-2 Recipes, and a number of Steps for each recipe.
+Most integrations will require 1-2 Recipes, and a number of Steps for each Recipe.
 Steps are generic building blocks, making them multi-purpose and reusable for various Recipes.
+Upon execution (`recipe.getRecipeOutput(recipeInput)`), the Cookbook automatically sandwiches the Recipe's transactions inside of Unshield/Shield calls, automatically calculating the associated fees with each Step, and providing the developer with a formatted list of Steps, their outputs, and the final array of populated transactions.

 As an example, a simple 0x Exchange Swap call has a pre-requisite: the Sell Token must be approved for spending by the 0x contract.
-So, the 0x Swap Recipe (see "zero-x-swap-recipe.ts") has two steps: (1) Approve sell token, (2) Swap sell token for buy token.
-The full recipe uses a step called ApproveERC20SpenderStep, which is a common step in most integrations.
+So, the 0x Swap Recipe (see "zero-x-swap-recipe.ts") has two Steps: (1) Approve sell token, (2) Swap sell token for buy token.
+The full Recipe uses a Step called ApproveERC20SpenderStep, which is a common Step in most integrations.

 Note that each Recipe must assume a clean slate – since it's executed in a public setting (the Relay Adapt Contract), developers should assume that the Relay Adapt contract does not have approval to spend tokens with any token contract.
 This is why the ApproveERC20SpenderStep is a basic requirement for nearly every Recipe.